 Mysteries that Matter

-I am an experienced public speaker, workshop leader and teacher.
-I have taught writing, literature, and English as a Second Language in the Boston area and in South America and worked in educational publishing for many years.
+I am an experienced public speaker and workshop leader.
+I have taught writing, literature, and English as a Second Language in a variety of settings, and worked in educational publishing for many years.
 I love connecting with young readers, and am happy to tailor my author talks and workshops to complement your curriculum.
 I especially love leading writing workshops!

-45-60-minute online visit: $100 (presentation followed by Q&A; can include an interactive component or longer Q&A session)
+45-60-minute Virtual Visit: $150.
+20-30 minute presentation followed by Q&A; can include an interactive component like a writing activity or discussion.

-60-minute Online Writing Workshops: $100.
-Workshops can be chosen from my topic list (available upon request) and modified for the length of time and the age group.
-Please contact me for details on my general format.
-My virtual writing workshops use images for prompts, and can be tailored to different age groups.
+60-minute Online Writing Workshop: $200.
+Workshops can be chosen from my topic list and modified for the length of time and the age group.

 Please reach out to me if you are interested in an author visit but feel that the prices may be a barrier for your school or program.
-I feel strongly about providing all students access to authors and book events in schools.
-I am flexible and open to reduced or waived fees in certain situations.
+I feel strongly about providing all students access to authors.
+I do offer a limited number of visits to low-income schools at reduced fees.

-NEW!
 Becoming a Nature Sleuth: How I Write Eco-Fiction.
-This presentation describes how I plan, research, and write “Backyard Rangers” books with a conservation lens.
-From finding seeds of inspiration in nature, to taking myself on field trips, to volunteering with conservation groups, to collaborating and partnering with researchers and scientists, writing eco-fiction has made me a creative conservationist.
-This presentation can also incorporate writing exercises to get young writers inspired to write their own stories with conservation themes or about environmental concerns.
-It can also be extended to incorporate a discussion of eco-mysteries and how I work conservation themes into the mystery genre.
+This presentation describes how I plan, research, and write my “Backyard Rangers” eco-mysteries through a conservation lens.
+From finding seeds of inspiration in nature, to taking myself on field trips, to volunteering with conservation groups, to collaborating with researchers and scientists, writing eco-fiction has made me a creative conservationist.
+This presentation can incorporate writing exercises to get young writers inspired to write their own stories with conservation themes or about environmental concerns.
 The entire writing process from planning to revising / editing is covered along the way.
 This talk uses LOTS of photos, including many of wildlife I have encountered in my community.
-Note: This presentation was developed under the guidance of Creature Conserve’s Arts + Sciences Mentorship Program (www.creatureconserve.com).
+This talk is also a great fit for science classes looking for ELA connections.

-A Book’s Voyage.
+A Book’s Voyage: From Idea to Publication.
 How does a book become a book?
-Using examples from my own journey to publication (which began in grade school with teachers’ encouragement!), I explain how an idea can get developed, drafted, revised, and eventually sold to a publisher and into the hands of readers.
+Using examples from my own journey to publication, I explain how an idea can get developed, drafted, revised, sold to a publisher, and eventually find its way into the hands of readers.
 I also discuss the process of revising and editing with a professional editor, marketing books, writing for oneself versus writing with audience awareness, and what an author’s life is really like.

 Write What you DON’T Know: Researching a Book.
 My novels are meticulously researched and cover a wide range of topics.
-In addition to writing about different cultures, I have delved into such diverse topics as the Japanese yakuza, the life and work of Vincent van Gogh, bike mechanics, bicycle racing in South America, archaeology, goldsmithing, and Turkish shadow puppetry, endangered freshwater turtles, birdwatching, and wildlife photography!
-Using examples from my work, I will discuss the types of sources I turn to, how I evaluate these sources, how I organize my research, and how I juggle researching with writing.
-This talk works best for older middle school or high school students.
+In addition to writing about different cultures, I have delved into such diverse topics as the Japanese yakuza, the life and work of Vincent van Gogh, bike mechanics, bicycle racing in South America, archaeology, goldsmithing, Turkish shadow puppetry, endangered freshwater turtles, birdwatching, and wildlife photography!
+Using examples from my work, I discuss the types of sources I turn to, how I evaluate these sources, how I organize my research, and how I juggle researching with writing.

 Demystifying Mysteries.
 This discussion covers the craft of mystery writing, hitting the basic elements: sleuths, crimes, alibis, red herrings, and, of course, carefully planted clues.
 I discuss problems and challenges mystery writers (especially those writing for younger readers) can sometimes run into, and how we attempt to overcome them.
 (Note: This topic can also run as a writing workshop, and I’m happy to tailor the workshop to the needs and age of the class if you are doing a unit on mysteries).